Changissnz/commerce_spoils_wrath_and_blood/README.md

 New Year celebrations, I sometimes think of firebombs and AK-47s.

 Anyhow, this is the United States that I'm talking about.
-Besides from most Americans knowing at least some English, I can't say there are norms that everyone can agreed on, without some people really beating it due to their insolent self-interest.
+Besides from most Americans knowing at least some English, I can't say there are norms that everyone can agree on, without some people really beating it due to their insolent self-interest.
 The issue is that some people think some things are just so funny, until they open up a box one day, thinking it's from another nobody that owes them something, them being so entitled and superior... and BOOM!!
 Destruction and disgrace.